Te-Lan/corpusanlysis/README.md

 # Corpus Analyzing: Gaining Insights from DOUBAN Discussion Post

-Mini project of NLP course in CCI
+*A project from NLP course in UAL Creative Computing Institute.*

-Name: Te Lan

 **This Project contains a webscraper and a collection of corpus analyzing methods.**